Beliavsky/Fortran-code-on-GitHub/README.md

 [pFlogger](https://github.com/Goddard-Fortran-Ecosystem/pFlogger): parallel Fortran logger based on the design of the Python logger, from Goddard-Fortran-Ecosystem

+[fortran_arithmetic](https://github.com/PhiPsi-Software/fortran_arithmetic): read keywords from an input file, identifies parameter definitions, and performs arithmetic operations to generate a new input file, by Fang Shi.
+The program was extracted from the finite element code [PhiPsi](https://github.com/PhiPsi-Software/PhiPsi_XFEM_Fortran_Codes_Early_Version).

 [progressbar](https://github.com/giambagiamba/progressbar): simple C library for drawing a progress bar on a memory mapped log file, designed to introduce as little overhead as possible, by G-Lorenz and giambagiamba.
 It is compatible with C++ and Fortran.

 [QDUtilLib](https://github.com/lauvergn/QDUtilLib): modules for numerical parameters, strings, reading and write matrices, and linear algebra, by lauvergn